OriolFilter/downloader_using_docker/README.md

 ##### Test

+Try to use the next url (first open the link in the url to check it still exists):

 - https://mega.nz/folder/GgMH3I4C#nM_NsEidSRurANbNUezo3w

-Try to use the next url (first open the link in the url to check it still exists):
+It should container 2 text files called "testing_file" and "testing_file_b"

 ###### Example script

 First we create a file called "link" somewhere inside our current directory.

-Finally we execute the script.
+Finally, we execute the script.

 ```shell
 autodown
 ```

+To check if we downloaded the files correctly, we must check the content from the destination folder

 ###### Example bash/docker